Pastoral Ministries

 Baptismal Banners

 Welcoming a new member into Christ’s church is always a joyous occasion.
-To celebrate the occasion, each person baptised at St. Luke’s receives a banner created just for them by a talented crafter in the congregation.
-Newly baptised members process around the Worship Space behind their banners as we welcome them to the household of God.
-They then return with their banners when we celebrate All Saints Day, to remind us of everyone we’ve welcomed in the past.
+To celebrate the occasion, each person baptized at St. Luke’s receives a banner created just for them by a talented crafter in the congregation.
+Newly baptized members process around the Worship Space behind their banners as we welcome them to the household of God.

 Eucharistic Ministers (Chalice Bearers)